 About How the Grinch Stole Christmas

-How the Grinch Stole Christmas is the beloved Dr. Seuss children’s Christmas short story for all ages about a furry green creature in the festive, charming town of Whoville who does NOT like Christmas.
+How the Grinch Stole Christmas is one of the most beloved Dr. Seuss children's books.
+A Christmas short story for all ages, it features a furry green creature in the festive, charming town of Whoville who does NOT like Christmas.
 So, he decides to steal it from the townspeople.
 But, when they still remain joyful he has a change of heart.

 How to Create the Best Grinch Christmas Tree